 consistent with the written consent provisions of the PPPA.
 This electronic document shall be called the "Class List," and shall be provided to the Settlement Administrator with a copy to Class Counsel.

 - (b) Method for Providing Notice. - i.
-The Notice shall provide information to each Settlement Class by any Unidentified Settlement Class Members; (c) the amount of the Service Award and the Fee
+The Notice shall provide information to each Settlement Class

 Member regarding (a) the specific amount of the Cash Award that will be paid to each